 Visitors will find apartments available for rent here at nightly or weekly rates.
 Each apartment offers a full kitchen as well as towels and bedding and the lodge also guarantees transportation to and from the island.

 Tucked into a secluded spot at the end of a road, this bed and breakfast is open year-round and is pet-friendly too.

 There are only a few rooms available, but some of them offer great option views and all of them include a complimentary breakfast.

 Lodging on the Mainland

 Before you leave or upon your return to the mainland, Country Inn in Camden/Rockport & Glen Cove Inn in Rockland welcome you.
-Offering a hot breakfast buffet each morning and comfortable accommodations, the sister properties invite you to call them your home base as you explore all of Penobscot Bay and MidCoast Maine.
+Offering a hot breakfast each morning and comfortable accommodations, the sister properties invite you to call them your home base as you explore all of Penobscot Bay and MidCoast Maine.

 The Country Inn at Camden Rockport